m4sterful/USP-PDU-Pro-SSH-Control/README.md

 Having excitedly purchased a USP-PDU-Pro, I found it a little difficult to figure out where I would put it.

 On the one hand, the features are in many ways comparable to the kind of PDU we would find in a data centre, including accurate per-outlet and total power measurement and no less than 16 web controllable outlets (!!).
-The closest thing I can find to this unit is some by APC and Tripp Lite.
-I can't find even any 15A switched rack PDU available for less than $1000.
-I wouldn't dare run Unifi in a critical rack or data centre - it's strictly small to medium office equipment in this author's opinion, and exposes lots of possible holes I don't like to think of.
-Anything in a secured environment should  And despite the great price for data centre standards, at $373 Canadian It's way too expensive (and feature complete) to use in most homes.
+The closest thing I can find to this unit are some by APC and Tripp Lite.
+I can't find any 15A switched rack PDU of any outlet count available for less than $1000, let alone 16.

+Except I wouldn't dare run Unifi in a critical rack or data centre - it's strictly small to medium office equipment in this author's opinion, and exposes lots of possible holes I don't like to think of.
+Yet despite the great price for data centre standards, at $373 Canadian It's way too expensive (and feature complete) to use in most homes.

- Having seen the web interfaces they use, I'm not entirely confident in their security either, actually.
-After playing with it for a while I kept thinking - if only this unit was in the now mostly forgotten edgerouter line I could certainly see using this in a proper rack!
+Still, after playing with it for a while I kept thinking - if only this unit was in the now mostly forgotten edgerouter line I could certainly see using this in a proper rack!

 But then again, the unit is just a linux box, isn't it?
 Let's SSH in and see.
 Actually, we soon see it's just a customized version of openWRT!